 A few carminative herbs:

 Herbs that are mucilaginous and produce slime that coats, soothes, and protects mucus membranes, as well as ease dry conditions.
 This slime action triggers a reflex that helps promote natural moistening secretions within the body systems such as respiratory, digestive, renal, and reproductive.
 Best extracted as an infusion in water rather than in alcohol tincture form.
-Helpful for dry coughs, sore throats, ulcers, heartburn, constipation, etc.
+Helpful for supporting a normal respiratory health and coating otherwise dry internal conditions.

 A few demulcent herbs: